strawberry-graphql/strawberry/docs/01_general/01_schema-basics.md

 <!--alex ignore-->

-These primitives work for the majority for the uses cases, but you can also specify your [own scalar types](/docs/types/scalars#custom-scalars).
+These primitives work for the majority of uses cases, but you can also specify your [own scalar types](/docs/types/scalars#custom-scalars).

 ## Object types